What is dementia?

 Dementia is the name for a collection of symptoms that include memory loss and difficulties with language, problem-solving and other cognitive abilities.
 Dementia isn’t a specific condition, and can be caused by a number of different factors.
-It’s a progressive disease without a cure, but there are certain things that can be done to slow decline.
-Such factors as diet, giving up smoking, exercise and social interaction can be used in combination with medication to help slow the progression of dementia – and ultimately increase quality of life in people living with dementia.
+While it’s a progressive disease without a cure, there are certain things that can be done to slow decline.
+Such factors as diet, giving up smoking, exercise and social interaction can be used in combination with medication to help slow the progression of dementia – and ultimately increase the quality of life in people living with dementia.

 The forms of dementia